 They call themselves “drinking clubs with a running problem” and the local group is no exception.
 Any adult can participate with registration, and the run traditionally starts at Crescent Park, though the route will not be publicized until the day of the run.

 The incomparable Southern Decadence festival is traditionally held on Labor Day weekend.
 It started as a going-away party in the early 70s but is now considered the fifth-largest event in New Orleans.
-This massive four-day festival celebrates LGBTQA+ culture and attracts participants from all over the world.
+This massive four-day festival celebrates LGBTQIA+ culture and attracts participants from all over the world.
 Just like every year, most activities will be centered in and around the French Quarter, with lots of block parties and dance parties at bars and clubs on Bourbon Street, plus two parades.

 The Nightlife, Of Course